insspb/py3-bp/docs/source/templates.rst

 on best selections recommended for wide use.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   templates/licenses.rst
-   templates/python.rst
-   templates/ci.rst
-   templates/soft_links.rst
+   :titlesonly:
+   :glob:

+   templates/*